-When you file a bid protest or trying to respond to government contracts for bid , the Competition in Contracting Act (“CICA”) Automatic Stay Rule, under 31 USC 3553 typically suspends any procurement action until the court decides a government contract protest case.
+When you file bid protests challenging the government’s bidding and evaluation actions or trying to respond to government contracts for bid, the Competition in Contracting Act (“CICA Stay”) Automatic Stay Rule, under 31 USC 3553 typically suspends any procurement action until the court decides a government contract protest case.

 - When deciding to file your protest, keep in mind that the CICA stay is not 100% guaranteed.

-Bid Protest Regulations – Reasons for Automatic CICA Override – 31 USC 3553
+Bid Protest Regulations – Reasons for Automatic CICA Stay Override – 31 USC 3553

 - “Urgent and compelling circumstances for continued performance of the contract is in the best interests of the United States, or